luomus/species-challenge/README.md

 ## Todo

-- Adjust additional species API call: only finnish, only species, colloquial names, match type?
-- Min and max dates instead of year to database
-    - Database structure change, content change and sql dump update
-    - Challenge form update, with date fields
-    - Challenge year validation replacement with min & max validation
-    - Test
-    - Use these when creating date fields on participation form
-        - Existing fields / Python
-        - Empty fields / Python
-        - Additional species fields / js
-- Health check
-    - Fetch unique participation taxa from database (try)
-    - Check that files for all taxa exist
-- Tests with Playwright & Autogen?

 ### Decidions to do

 - Should challenge have a description, or is a link to an external website enough?